Autism Assessment

 What to Expect

-There will be ample time to process the findings, ask questions, and discuss next steps.
-Regardless of the outcome, this appointment provides valuable insights into the child or young person’s experiences, strengths, and needs.
+There will be time to reflect on the findings, ask questions, and consider next steps.
+Regardless of the outcome, the goal is to ensure clarity, affirm strengths, and identify meaningful ways to support the child or adolescent across contexts.

 Multidisciplinary